typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 sbt docker:publishLocal
 ```

-Additional SBT settings documentation to control the Docker image build process is available at the [Docker Plugin](http://www.scala-sbt.org/sbt-native-packager/formats/docker.html?highlight=dockercommand) documentation page of the SBT Native Packager.
+Additional sbt settings documentation to control the Docker image build process is available at the [Docker Plugin](http://www.scala-sbt.org/sbt-native-packager/formats/docker.html?highlight=dockercommand) documentation page of the sbt native packager.

-#### 3.1.2 SBT single-module project
+#### 3.1.2 sbt single-module project

 @@@ note
-Follow this section if your application is a single-module SBT project.
+Follow this section if your application is a single-module sbt project.
 @@@

 **Enabling a packaging plugin**

-You may choose to enable [JavaAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/index.html) or [JavaServerAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html) plugin provided by SBT Native Packager.
+You may choose to enable [JavaAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_app/index.html) or [JavaServerAppPackaging](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html) plugin provided by sbt native packager.

 The `JavaServerAppPackaging` plugin provides all the features provided by the `JavaAppPackaging` plugin with some additional [server features](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html#features) such as daemon user/group support and support for `/etc/default`.